-The margins on Account Value are defined as follows:
+The annual margins on Account Value are defined as follows:

-- (a) During the Surrender Charge Period:

-- (i) 0.10% of Account Value; plus
+- (a) During the Surrender Charge Amortization Period, as determined following the step outlined in section A3.3)E) below: - (i) 0.10% of Account Value; plus

-- (ii) The maximum of:

-- 0.20% of Account Value; or

-- Explicit and optional contract charges for guaranteed living and death benefits.

-- (b) After the Surrender Charge Period:

-- (i) The amount determined in (a) above; plus

-- (ii) The lesser of:

-- 0.65% of Account Value; and

-- 50% of the excess, if any, of all contract charges over (a) above.
+- (ii) Any Net Revenue Sharing Income, as defined in Section A1.1)E), that is contractually guaranteed to the insurer; plus - (iii) for each of the guaranteed living and death benefits offered with the contract15, the maximum of: - 0.20% of Account Value; or - Explicit and optional contract charges for guaranteed living and death benefits. - (b) After the Surrender Charge Amortization Period: - (i) The amount determined in (a) above; plus - (ii) The lesser of: - 0.65% of Account Value; and - 50% of the excess, if any, of all contract charges over the sum of (a)(i) and (a)(iii) above.